Millsondylan/quantum-risk-coach/FEATURES_SUMMARY.md

 ## 📈 Feature Completeness: 100%

-All requested comprehensive features have been successfully implemented and integrated into the TradeMind AI platform.
+All requested comprehensive features have been successfully implemented and integrated into the Quantum Risk Coach platform.
 The application provides a complete trading intelligence solution with advanced analytics, multi-platform integration, AI-powered insights, and comprehensive risk management tools.